Luxury & Private Mozambique Safaris

 • Dive around Inhambane for mega-fauna like whales and manta rays.

-• Dive in the Quirimbas for coral.
+• Go diving in the Quirimbas for pristine coral.

 • Ilha de Moçambique is a UNESCO site and worth a visit.